Day 1: DEPART U.S.

 Novotel Queenstown Lakeside Hotel – Novotel Queenstown Lakeside is the most centrally located 4-star hotel on Queenstown’s lakefront.
 Step outside your door and into the heart of Queenstown with easy access to all that this premier four season lake and alpine resort has to offer.
 The hotel offers delicious New Zealand influenced dining options, WIFI access and complimentary Apple Mac stations, a spa pool as well as professional and friendly staff that make Novotel Queenstown Lakeside the perfect hotel for your Queenstown visit.
 Spacious, contemporary in design, and adaptable, the Novotel room is truly a place for living.
 Perfect for all your needs.

-New Zealand is a small country.
-About the size of Colorado with a sparse population of only four million people.
-Maori were the first to arrive in New Zealand journeying in canoes from Hawaii about 1,000 years ago where they set up a thriving tribal society that thrived for hundreds of years.
-A Dutchman, Abel Tasman, was the first European to sight the country but it was the British who were the backbone of colonisation.
-In 1840, the Treaty of Waitangi was signed, an agreement between the British Crown and Maori.
+NEW ZEALAND is a small country.
+It is about the size of Colorado with a sparse population of only four million people.
+Maori were the first to arrive in New Zealand journeying in canoes from Hawaii about 1,000 years ago where they set up a tribal society that thrived for hundreds of years.
+Abel Tasman, a Dutchman, was the first European to sight the country, but it was the British who were the backbone of colonization.
+In 1840, the Treaty of Waitangi, an agreement between the British Crown and Maori, was signed.
 It established British law in New Zealand, while at the same time guaranteeing Maori authority over their land and culture.
 The Treaty is considered New Zealand’s founding document.
-The grounds and the building where the treaty was signed have been preserved and, today, the Waitangi Historic Reserve is a popular tourist attraction.
+The grounds and the building where the treaty was signed have been preserved, and today the Waitangi Historic Reserve is a popular tourist attraction.

 WAIHEKE ISLAND is one of the jewels of the Hauraki Gulf.
 It’s just a 40 minute ferry ride from the hustle and bustle of downtown Auckland but, in landscape, lifestyle and experience, it’s a whole world away.